Vishalj32/system-design/README.md

 ## Motivation
 Learning low level design of system at scale and prepare for the low level design (LLD) / Machine Coding round interviews.
-All the questions are tried to be solved using golang as thier main language
+All the questions are tried to be solved using golang as the primary language

 ## LLD Questions and their solutions
 - Snakes & Ladder